webmastersmith/pixx/README.md

 - Dynamic classes need the **cn** function.
 - [`npm i cncn`](https://www.npmjs.com/package/cncn).
+- **Why do variables have to be strings with 'd:' appended to them?**
+  - When pixxFlow or plugins run, only the 'pixx' function is parsed, so outside variables do not exist in the function scope and will error.
+  - Pixx returns HTML with the variables properly added, so when the compiler parses page, the code will work correctly.
+  - A special option `v: []` has been added, so linter will not error on 'unused' variables.
+    - These variables get removed internally before parsing 'pixx' function.
 - See below 👇 to stop **linting errors**.

 ```js